mikecann/chatter-craft/README.md

 You will need to create a new `.env.local`, see `example.env.local` for whats needed in there.

 You will also need to add an `OPENAI_API_KEY` environment variable on Convex

+## Hosting

+The production version of the site is hosted on Netlify.
+The backend is on Convex.